 As a result, the tools provided by Light Illusion have become the de-facto standard for colour management within the industry, from calibration, to colour pipelines & workflows, to on-set look management.

 The advanced level of accuracy provided by Light Illusion colour tools has lead many of the world's leading display manufacturers to partner with Light Illusion for display calibration, including Canon, Konvision, Postium, TVLogic, Flanders Scientific, Eizo, Dolby, SmallHD, Convergent Design, NEC, BenQ, and many more.

 Home Cinema users demand near perfection when it comes to calibration, and what better way to attain perfection than by using the same calibration system that is the de-facto standard within the professional film and TV industry?

 As this is the basic intent for any calibration process - to match as accurately as possible the original source content as graded - the results attained by ColourSpace are impossible to match through the use of existing traditional consumer calibration systems.

 PC Workstation & HTPC Displays

 The colour management of any PC workstation, or HTPC (Home Theatre PC) connected displays can be problematic due to issues associated with ICC Profiles and their reliance on compliant software for their operation.
 This means display calibration is not the discrete entity it should be, but associated only with those programs that are ICC compatible.

 Linked to ICC profiles are Video Card Gamma Tables - VCGT - which also need to be managed correctly.

-There are various solution to these problems, from the use of HDMI based LUT boxes, such as the old eeColor and Prisma, or Lumagen, to taking a ColourSpace calibration LUT and applying it directly to the graphics card as a VCGT 1D LUT, without the PC's operating system knowing anything about the applied colour management.
+There are various solution to these problems, from the use of HDMI based LUT boxes, such as the old eeColor, or Lumagen, to taking a ColourSpace calibration LUT and applying it directly to the graphics card as a VCGT 1D LUT, without the PC's operating system knowing anything about the applied colour management.

 Windows, Mac & Linux